 Huge Retiree Health Costs

-In the past, Abercrombie said the state opted to pay only the required minimum annual premiums, but is now working to paying down the $11 billion debt ahead of schedule.
+In the past, Abercrombie said, the state opted to pay only the required minimum annual premiums, but is now working to pay down the $11 billion debt ahead of schedule.

 Kalbert Young, director of the state Department of Budget & Finance, dismissed Weinberg’s criticism outright.

 “While it is true that the total liability is still in excess of $10 billion to $11 billion, what Truth in Accounting has never appreciated or been truthful about is that there is no realistic or rational way to eliminate, pay, or reduce that liability over a year or any short period of time,” Young said.

 Like a mortgage, no household can pay off their mortgage in any one year, nor would it be rationally expected to do so, Young said, comparing this situation to the state’s long-term liabilities.

 “The significance is that the state is beginning that long road this year,” Young said.
 “One hundred million may be small in comparison to $11-plus billion, but it’s $100 million more than was there 12 months ago, three years ago, 10 years ago.”

 ‘$4 Billion Trick’

 Weinberg also expressed skepticism toward the state’s reason for “pre-funding” the $100 million, saying it resulted in the administration “performing a $4 billion magic trick.”